d-tomerini/aiida-post/docs/_build/html/_sources/endpoints.rst.txt

 derived_data/structuredata
 --------------------------

-This endpoint is modelled on the idea to query for derived properties, that can be calculated with a function call, and not stored properties.
+This endpoint is modeled on the idea to query for derived properties, that can be calculated with a function call, and not stored properties.

-This is implemented in the AiiDA rest api as a way to display information on a single node; chemical_formula is such an example.
+This is implemented in the AiiDA REST API as a way to display information on a single node; chemical_formula is such an example.

 As a utility, I provide the ``intersect/derived_data/`` as a way to display derived data.